UniversalDependencies/docs/features.md

-The list of features is certainly not exhausting (even if you feel exhausted after reading it :-)) and later versions of the standard may include new features found in new languages, corpora or tagsets.
+The list of features is certainly not exhausting (even if you feel exhausted after reading it :-)) and later versions of the standard may include new features or values found in new languages, corpora or tagsets.

 Users can extend this set of universal features and add language-specific features when necessary.
 Such features should be described in the language-specific